infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

-import {createNativeStackNavigator} from "@react-navigation/native-stack" import {observer} from "mobx-react-lite" import * as Screens from "app/screens" import SignedInNavigator from "./SignedInNavigator" // Adjust the path as needed
+import {createNativeStackNavigator} from "@react-navigation/native-stack" import {observer} from "mobx-react-lite" import * as Screens from "app/screens" import SignedInNavigator from "./SignedInNavigator" // Adjust the path as needed import {useAuth} from 'app/services/auth'

 export type RootStackParamList = {
     Public: undefined